Taking reservations until the end of July

 - Bury all human waste below treeline, not in the tundra.
 Pack out all the material that you carry in.
 Refer to the “Guide for Leaving No Trace on Colorado’s Highest Peak” for additional information.

-SUMMER CLIMBS WILL BEGIN DEPENDING ON THE AMOUNT OF SNOW.
-RESERVATIONS WILL BEGIN TO BE TAKEN STARTING DECEMBER 1, 2020.
-PLEASE NOTE THAT DEPENDING ON SNOW CONDITIONS THE EARLIER JUNE CLIMBS MAY START FROM THE HEADQUARTERS UNLESS A SAFE PARKING AREA CAN BE REACHED.
+PLEASE NOTE THAT DEPENDING ON SNOW CONDITIONS THE EARLIER CLIMBS BEFORE JUNE MAY START FROM THE HEADQUARTERS UNLESS A SAFE PARKING AREA CAN BE REACHED.
 THANKS

 1. IF WE CANCEL: